Skip to Main Content.

 • Requirements

 To ensure every student’s success, we have certain admissions requirements for each of our programs.
-To help you through the application process, our enrollment advisors are here to answer your questions and guide you every step of the way.
+Our enrollment advisors are here to answer your questions and guide you every step of the way.

 FIU Admission Requirements